 - (-) upon activation a 500mA ground path will be activated. - (Relay 20A) a momentary path that is normally ground will be vehicle power (lock unlock doors, extra). - (Relay 30A) Bank D has multiple pins to allow higher currents through these connectors.
-The four pins to allow this higher current are J1P5, J1P6, J1P17, and J1P18 described in Section J1-Main Chassis Connector 24-Pin.
+The four pins to allow this higher current are J1P5, J1P6, J1P17, and J1P18 described on the next page.